Ajayksoni98/Ajayksoni98.github.io/about.md

 I am currently  pursuing my master's from Indian Institute of Technology, Delhi.

-Graduated from Rajasthan Technical University, Kota.
+I am Graduated from Rajasthan Technical University, Kota in 2019 in Computer science and Engineering.